Database Seeding: What It Is, Methods, and Best Practices

-If you've ever written an INSERT statement into a file called seed.sql or seed.ts — you've done database seeding.
+Database seeding is the process of populating a database with an initial dataset before an application runs against it.
+If you've ever written an INSERT statement into a file called seed.sql or seed.ts — you've done it.
 This guide starts there and works forward through ORM seeders, generated data, and what to do when none of those keep up with your schema.

 - Database seeding starts simple (a SQL file) and gets complicated fast as schemas grow — the problem isn't generating values, it's keeping seed data valid across migrations

-- Every ORM has a built-in seeder (Prisma, Laravel, EF Core), but the data and relationships are defined manually — which means they break on schema changes just like raw SQL
+- Every major ORM has a built-in seeder (Prisma, Laravel, EF Core), but the data and relationships are defined manually — which means they break on schema changes just like raw SQL

 There are two kinds of seed data, and they're often conflated: